Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

-We adopt the damped random walks (DRW) process \citep{Kelly2009} as the null hypothesis.
-The DRW process is widely used to describe AGN stochastic variability (e.g., \citealt{Kelly2009,Zu2011,Li2013,Li2016,Lu2019}).
-Its covariance function has a form of
+We adopt the DRW process \citep{Kelly2009} as the null hypothesis.
+The DRW process is widely used to describe AGN stochastic variability (e.g., \citealt{Kelly2009,Zu2011,Li2013,Li2016,Lu2019,Zhang2022}) and has a covariance function in the form of

-where $t_i$ and $t_j$ are two times, $\sigma$ is the variation amplitude at long timescale, and $\tau$ is the characteristic damping timescale.
+where $t_i$ and $t_j$ are two times, $\sigma_d$ is the variation amplitude at long timescale, and $\tau_d$ is the characteristic damping timescale.
 For each periodic candidate, we fit the original unbinned light curve by exploring the posterior probability function

 where $q$ is the long-term mean of the light curve, $P(\sigma, \tau, q)$ is the prior probability function, and $\mathcal{L}$ is the likelihood function, defined as

 where $X_i$ represents the observed light curve.
 The covariance matrix $C$ is given by